Sunset High School (Texas): Athletics

-Until 2021, Sunset was the only high school in the DISD to win the State Football Championship, having won the now-discontinued "Big City" State Championship in 1950.
-The School was also state runner up in 1942 and 1949.
+Until 2021, Sunset was only one of two high schools in the DISD to win a State Football Championship, having won the now-discontinued "Big City" State Championship in 1950 (W. H. Adamson having won the other title in 1924, as Oak Cliff High School).
+The school was also state runner-up in 1942 and 1949.
 They were state semi-finalists in 1940, 1941 and 1955.
 David W. Carter High School won the 1988 Class AAAAA title but was later forced to forfeit the win.
 In 2021, South Oak Cliff High School broke the drought by winning the 2021 Class 5A Division II state title.

 Sunset won the State Basketball Championship in 1944.

 Sunset won the State Track and Field Championship in 1953,.
 Future USA Olympic Silver Medalist Eddie Southern (1956) won four state championships - 120 yard hurdles in 1954 and 1955 and 220 yard (20.7) and 440 yard dash (47.2) in 1955, setting state and national high school records in the latter two.
+In 1969, Don Randell won both the Shot Put State (67’11.5”) Championship and the mythical National (64’3/4”) Championship at the Golden West Invitational track meet in Sacramento, CA.

 The Sunset Golf Team won the state championship in 1938, 1943, 1944, 1945 and 1952.
 Future PGA Touring Pro and Home Pro at the Oak Cliff Country Club, Earl Stewart, Jr. would win the State Golf Championship in 1937, 1938 and 1939.
 In 1952, Sunset's Jimmy Powell won the individual state championship in golf.

 Sunset also won two state titles in UIL One Act Play in 1944 and 1947.

 In 1929, Sanger Brothers Department Store donated the Sanger Trophy to the Dallas Independent School District to be awarded annually to one of the six original DISD High Schools accumulating the most points in athletics.
 The Sanger Trophy was eventually awarded to Sunset for having won the Trophy more than any other of the Schools.
 The Sanger Trophy was restored in 2011 and now resides in the Old Red Museum of Dallas Culture and History, representing all six original Dallas High Schools.